Draper Historic Theatre

-The Draper was built in 1938 by the Howell family and originally named the Pearl after the matriarch of the family and a daughter-in-law.
-The theater was a family operation and also featured a doctor’s office in the front section of the building.
+The 277-seat Pearl Theatre was built in 1938 by the Howell family and named after the matriarch of the family and a daughter-in-law.
+The theatre was a family operation and also featured a doctor’s office in the front section of the building.

 In the early days, some live entertainment took place on a small stage.
 A bag of groceries was given away every Friday night.
 The theatre was a happening place in this (formerly) small rural community.

-The theater passed through several hands and was damaged by an arson fire in January 1951.
+The theatre passed through several hands and was destroyed by an arson fire in January 1951.
 It was rebuilt and reopened as the Draper Theatre.

-Educators Charles and Vanessa Nelson purchased the theater in the late 1980’s and later converted the stage to accomodate live performances.
+Educators Charles and Vanessa Nelson purchased the theatre in the late-1980’s and later converted the stage to accommodate live performances.

 Draper Historic Theatre (DHT) is now operated by a non-profit board created to carry on the vision of Charles and Vanessa - to produce high quality, family oriented musicals and plays, and to nurture the individual in the process.

-Phase One of the theatre’s rehabilitation is now underway – roof replacement and seismic reinforcement.
-A large fund-raising effort is now being launched to accomplish full renovation and the construction of dressing/rehearsal facilities for cast members.
+Phase One of the theatre’s rehabilitation was underway by the mid-2000’s - roof replacement and seismic reinforcement.
+A large fund-raising effort was launched to accomplish full renovation and the construction of dressing/rehearsal facilities for cast members.

 Just login to your account and subscribe to this theater.